asaid03/churn-prediction/DIARY.md

 ## Date: 4th October 2024

 ### Summary
-- I loooked into research papers on machine learning algorithms and churn prediction to gain a wider understanding and understand on how to approach my fyp.
+- I looked into research papers on machine learning algorithms and churn prediction to gain a wider understanding and understand on how to approach my fyp.

 - Initial idea i have is to have multiple different ml models to be used to predict churn such as decision tree, Logistic regression , support vector machines.
 Then to evaluate them empirically and give some findings on each model.

 ### Next Steps
 - Contiune researching and writing up project plan
 - Discuss project plan and my churning sup problem with supervisor before project plan deadline.

+## Date: 8/10/24

+### Summary
+- Completed first draft of project plan.
+Also created a set of question to be asked for superivors meeting

+## Date: 10/10/24

+### Summary
+- I met with my supervisor, discussed project plan and got somefeedback on my questions .Went onto to finalise project plan and sumbit it.